 - RICO violations

 Depending on the specific circumstances of your case, these offenses can be charged federally or as a state crime.
-An attorney can further explain the scenarios that will determine the type of charge you are facing.
+A local attorney can further explain the scenarios that will determine the type of white collar charge you may be facing.

 Federal White Collar Crimes

 Any fraudulent act that involves the postal system, phone system, internet, or other federally-run organization is generally considered a federal crime.
-The FBI or other governmental agencies are the ones who investigate and prosecute federal crimes and related scams.
+The FBI or other governmental agencies investigate and prosecute federal crimes and related scams.